 What deals do we expect during Prime Day 2021

 The offers above are just a small selection of the many excellent deals that Prime Day brought to Amazon customers.

 There's no doubt that there will be a huge Echo sale, tons of Fire TV deals, discounted Fire tablets, and more of Amazon's first-party products seeing their prices slashed during Prime Day 2021.
 These are the sort of deals Amazon has the most control over and the products they can use as an exclusive draw to the event.

 Will Apple products be discounted on Prime Day?

 Apple itself doesn't participate in Prime Day directly, though its highly-coveted products are often some of the most sought-after during the sale.

 Now Amazon happily sells Apple devices, we've seen deals on Apple Watch and AirPods models during the sale in the past as well as some killer iPad and Mac price drops making the event one of the best times of year to upgrade your Apple gear.

-We'll, of course, keep you posted on all of the best Apple deals.
+We will, of course, keep you posted on all of the best Apple deals.